shaze/GS/README.md

 This takes that data from `august_data` and puts the results in `/dataC/archive/august` using the default parameters for the database and `max_forks`

+You can run this from any directory. *If you are running on the Wits cluster please do not run from your home directory -- the output and intermediate files are very large and put pressure on our backup.
+Use your given project directory*.

 ## Output